-Almost every patient that I saw last week had dry skin; chapped hands, scaly arms and legs and some folks even had early signs of dry skin eczema (itchy red scaly patches).
+Almost every patient that I saw last week in my dermatology practice had dry skin; chapped hands, scaly arms and legs and some folks even had early signs of dry skin eczema (itchy red scaly patches).

 - Cleansing your skin without stripping all its natural oils

 - Moisturizing immediately after cleansing with an effective product